jaredandrews/jaredandrewsdotcom_makingof/content/making-this-site/pelican_01_base.md

 Skeleton recommends using this set of media queries in your cusotm css.
-Anything defined outside of a media query will both be the default css for an element and what you see on mobile.
+Anything defined outside of a media query will both be the default CSS for an element and what you see on mobile.
 Media queries are then provided for larger screens.

-Let's start with default/mobile:
+For the default/mobile style I want:

 	.header nav {
 		display: block;